One of the biggest questions I’m asked by wedding planning couples is “when to send wedding invitations” to ensure we don’t insult anyone?

 If you’re making your own invitations or putting them together from a kit that you’ve purchased then I’d recommend ordering your invitations AT LEAST 3 months before you plan to put them in the mail.
 That gives you plenty of time to actually make them.

-If you’re ordering them from a wedding stationer, then you’d generally need to allow up to 8 weeks from ordering to receiving them.
+If you’re ordering them from a wedding stationer, then you’d generally need to allow up to 8 weeks from ordering to receiving them and getting them in the mail.

 There you go – all the questions you had about when to send wedding invites, answered.